python/cpython/Doc/tutorial/controlflow.rst

 The :keyword:`break` statement breaks out of the innermost enclosing :keyword:`for` or :keyword:`while` loop.

-A :keyword:`for` or :keyword:`while` loop can include an else clause.
+A for or while loop can include an else clause.

 In a :keyword:`for` loop, the :keyword:`!else` clause is executed after the loop reaches its final iteration.